 Who else grew up watching HGTV shows as a family?
 Watching a home improvement project always inspires me to make or style something.
 A few years ago after watching an episode of Fixer Upper I searched for used sectionals online and found our leather sectional for $350!
 Prior to that I was a bit of an Eeyore about our living room.
 The sofa we had was too small for the space, but the cheapest new sectionals at IKEA were over $1,000.

 My husband and I do not have cable.
 Instead we pay for Netflix and Amazon Prime and we use a digital antenna for local new channels.
-Since I still crave a good home improvement show and HGTV shows aren’t on Netflix, over the past year I discovered some great shows on Netflix for home improvement & design inspiration!
+Since I still crave a good home improvement or craft show on TV, and HGTV shows aren’t on Netflix, over the past year I discovered some great shows on Netflix for home improvement & design inspiration!

 Scroll down for the 6 best home improvement shows on Netflix.
 These shows are streaming in the US as of February 2019.

 The Great Interior Design Challenge is a fun design show hosted in the UK.
 The contestants are amateur designers of all ages and their styles vary greatly from modern to cottage chic.
 The contestants redesign rooms on a small budget with their client in mind and mix in upcycle projects and crafting/sewing along the way.
+After watching this show I always feel inspired with new decor ideas.
 As of early 2019 there are two seasons available to watch on Netflix.

 Stay Here was released in 2018 on Netflix and is hosted by designer Genevieve Gorder and real estate expert Peter Lorimer.
 In each of the 8 episodes they focus on unique short term rentals (in one episode they give a houseboat a makeover and in another they improve a historic firehouse) and improve the style of each rental.
 While these transformations aren’t DIY, I enjoyed watching the colors and textures they selected in each space.
 The show also focuses on the marketing side of running a small business.
 Overall the show was an enjoyable watch with beautiful views, design trends, and some marketing advice.